duncanbradley/thesis/Chapters/reproducibility.md

 A textual description of analysis in a manuscript typically presents an somewhat incomplete and imprecise account of the analytical process [@piccolo_tools_2016].
 Sharing code helps detail the precise journey from the original dataset to inferential statistics [@klein_practical_2018], providing a comprehensive account of this process.
 In the past, the possibility of issues or inconsistencies arising from computer code was overlooked [@plesser_reproducibility_2018].
 However, it is now widely recognised that a computational analysis pipeline can present opportunities for error.
 Making code openly available permits *independent* reproduction of all computational processes [@stodden_enhancing_2016].
 This, in turn, can engender trust, promote collaboration, and facilitate new applications [@jimenez_four_2017].
 Each stage of processing should be included [@sandve_ten_2013] and any files produced using the analytical pipeline should be expendable, since reproducing them using the code supplied should be trivial [@marwick_packaging_2018].
 For full transparency, data should be supplied in a raw, unprocessed form [@white_nine_2013].
 Keeping raw data separate from other files ensures that the original file is not altered and the stages of processing are clear [@marwick_packaging_2018].
 Other resources, such as stimuli and experiment scripts should also be shared alongside data and code [@klein_practical_2018].

-The FAIR principles [@wilkinson_fair_2016] propose that data (and metadata) should be Findable (easily discovered), Accessible (easily obtained), Interoperable (easily integrated with other tools), and Reusable (easily employed beyond their original use).
-The FAIR principles are also relevant for other computational tools, such as analysis scripts [@lamprecht_towards_2020], and share similarities with Open Source Software, which does not place limits on who may examine, adapt and extend the underlying code [@jimenez_four_2017]. **Likewise, the authors of a Royal Society report on this topic suggest that transparency is a necessary condition for improving science through openness, but solely publishing data is insufficient.
-The notion of ‘intelligent openness’ encapsulates additional aspects that can maximise the utility of research.**

 When sharing resources, a researcher’s choices can assist or inhibit re-use [@chen_open_2019].
 For example, using non-proprietary file types ensures that third parties can readily access resources [@white_nine_2013].
 Rather than personal or institutional websites, independent providers (e.g., Open Science Framework) are recommended for depositing these resources [@chen_open_2019; @klein_practical_2018].
 Effective documentation is also valuable.
 A ‘codebook’ or ‘data dictionary’ can be used to explain the contents of a data file [@klein_practical_2018], inline comments can be used to explain code [@rule_ten_2019], and a README file can be used to cover elementary information such as setup instructions [@lee_ten_2018].
 Documentation can also provide details on data collection and known issues in resources [@white_nine_2013].
 Finally, licences contribute to a research project’s longevity, and provide a clear statement for third parties, ensuring that their use of resources is appropriate [@jimenez_four_2017].
 Where possible, lenient licences should be employed to avoid unnecessary restrictions [@white_nine_2013].

 ### The Importance of Public Sharing